-Attending a great workshop or two to learn all phases of yearbook production is worth the time and money.
+Attending a great summer workshop to learn all phases of yearbook production is worth the time and money.
 Ask the principal to pay for it.
 Many workshops offer college credit or continuing education credits.
 And a big bonus is meeting and talking with other advisers to exchange information.

-Thorun Crawford, former yearbook adviser and current Central Area sales manager for Walsworth, said that setting expectations is a must.
+Thorun Henning, former yearbook adviser and current area sales manager for Walsworth, said that setting expectations is a must.

 “The biggest mistake I see new advisers make is not clearly communicating to the kids what is expected of them and then not overseeing closely enough to see what is actually going on.
 They assume the kids will just do the right thing at the right time,” she said.

-According to Kathy Craghead, 2003 JEA Yearbook Adviser of the Year and just-retired veteran adviser at Mexico High School in Mexico, Mo., teachers sometimes get so overwhelmed with the actual production of the book that they overlook basic curricular expectations.
+According to Kathy Craghead, 2003 JEA Yearbook Adviser of the Year and retired veteran adviser at Mexico High School in Mexico, Missouri, teachers sometimes get so overwhelmed with the actual production of the book that they overlook basic curricular expectations.